 A unique collaboration between the RSPB and Crossrail, more than three million tonnes of earth tunnelled from beneath London's streets is transforming Wallasea Island into the largest habitat creation project of its type in Europe.
-Wallasea is a wetland haven for thousands of migratory birds and is one of the UK's most innovative flood defence systems.
+Once complete, Wallasea will provide a wetland haven for thousands of migratory birds and become one of the UK's most innovative flood defence systems.